f8i-swap/TwitchOBS/README.md

 ### How To Setup

 Download the file, and open it in any text editor (e.g. Notepad). <br>
-Scroll down until you see the line in the image below, and replace `YOUR CLIENT ID HERE` with your Twitch client ID.
+Scroll down until you see the line in the image below, and replace `YOUR CLIENT ID HERE` with your Twitch Client ID.

 ![Image](https://cdn.discordapp.com/attachments/906301382347358252/916760004151877673/unknown.png)